 An effective 3-minute PRD video presentation is dynamic, concise, informative and focuses on the essential points of your research.
 Use your three minutes to shine to address three major points: the WHAT, HOW, and especially the WHY of your work, aimed at a broad, non-specialist audience.
 Think of it as an exercise in generating excitement for your scholarship in others who are most likely to be outside of your discipline or specialty.

 To that end, here are some suggestions for you as you prepare your video submission.

 Be sure to tell your audiences who you are and what your role is at Princeton University.

 Be extremely clear when defining your project.
 After all, there are bound to be several viewers who will have never been exposed to your field before your presentation.
-Think about how you would introduce your work to someone who you already knew had no prior understanding of your topic (e.g., a roommate or family member), or how you would sell your work to as wide of a demographic as possible without jeopardizing the richness of your scholarship.
+Think about how you would introduce your work to someone who you already knew had no prior understanding of your topic (e.g., a roommate or family member), or how you would explain your work to as wide a demographic as possible without jeopardizing the richness of your scholarship.
 What fundamentals and essential information would they need to know?
 What question(s) about the world are you trying to approach or resolve?
 Instead of trying to present the whole project in its entirety—and rushing through lots of details—you may want to focus on one or two of the most exciting, crucial points that lend themselves to good, broad takeaways and can be understood by a nonspecialist audience.
 Make sure that you define your key terms so that the audience can follow your presentation.

 Think about ways that you can make your presentation memorable not just in its contents but also in how you present them.